sagecodes/conference-central/README.md

 Sessions are implemented similar to conferences as a standalone solution.
 They utilize a separate session form to copy data and return form objects respectively.
 SessionsKeys can be saved in profile as a wish-list for sessions to attend I use data validation in the form of a Try: to catch any non urlSafe strings before being saved to profile.
 Validation is also performed to make sure no repeated values are saved in wish-list.

 FeaturedSpeaker is simply pulled from conference sessions into memcache and stored in a string when a name is listed as speaker for multiple sessions.
 Note that if sessions were not created recently the speaker may not show if memcache was flushed.
+I think a good redesign would be to have featuredSpeaker saved as a string in the conference ndb model.

 ## Improvements that could be done: